Sunk Cost Fallacy (Definition + Examples)

 What is the Sunk Cost Fallacy?

-While logical fallacies are usually the conversation topic of psychologists, the sunk cost fallacy is an idea discussed extensively in the world of behavioral economics.
-After all, the sunk cost fallacy is talking about costs, gains, and losses.
+While logical fallacies are typically explored in the domain of psychology, the sunk cost fallacy enjoys extensive attention in behavioral economics.
+This is because it directly concerns decision-making related to costs, gains, and losses.

 Examples and Studies

 This payment doesn’t have to be in currency or involve attending events.
 Let’s say you spend $15 on a pizza.
 After a few slices, you’re already full.
-But you still feel obligated to go through with eating the entire pizza since you spent $15 on it.
+But you still feel obligated to eat the entire pizza since you spent $15 on it.

 Or you go to school for communications.
 Two years into your degree, you realize that you don’t want to major in communications anymore.
 But rather than completely starting over or dropping out, you complete your degree because you have already put so much time and effort into the degree.

-The cost doesn’t even have to be something that came out of your own pocket.
+The cost doesn’t even have to be something that came out of your pocket.
 Let’s go back to the pizza example.
 A study asked participants to imagine that they were full after eating some cake.
 They were then told that the cake was bought by a local bakery or shipped in from a more expensive location.
-They were then told to imagine that they had bought the cake themselves or that someone bought the cake for them.
+They were then told to imagine that they had bought the cake themselves or that someone had bought it for them.

 Example 1: Committing to an Event